Terry’s is the ninth largest chocolate confectionery brand in Britain and is best known for the Chocolate Orange.

 The Terry’s Chocolate Orange was reduced in size in 2016, from 175 grams to 157 grams.

 Mondelez sold Terry’s to Eurazeo in 2017.
-Production was relocated from Poland and Slovakia to France in 2018.
+Production was relocated to France from 2018.